awesome-archive/awesome-text-summarization/README.md

 12. [BBC News Summary](https://www.kaggle.com/pariza/bbc-news-summary/data) consists of 417 political news articles of BBC from 2004 to 2005.
 13. CNN / Daily Mail dataset (non-anonymized) for summarization is produced by the code [cnn-dailymail](https://github.com/abisee/cnn-dailymail).
 14. [sentence-compression](https://github.com/google-research-datasets/sentence-compression) is a large corpus of uncompressed and compressed sentences from news articles.
 The algorithm to collect the data is described here: [Overcoming the Lack of Parallel Data in Sentence Compression](http://www.aclweb.org/anthology/D/D13/D13-1155.pdf) by Katja Filippova and Yasemin Altun, EMNLP '13.
+15. [The Columbia Summarization Corpus (CSC)](https://www.cs.ucsb.edu/~william/papers/ijcnlp2011.pdf) was retrieved from the output of the [Newsblaster online news summarization system](http://newsblaster.cs.columbia.edu/) that crawls the Web for news articles, clusters them on specific topics and produces multidocument summaries for each cluster.
+They collected a total of 166,435 summaries containing 2.5 million sentences and covering 2,129 days in the 2003-2011 period.
+Additional references of the Columbia Newsblaster summarizer can be found on the website of [Columbia NLP group publication page](http://www1.cs.columbia.edu/nlp/papers.cgi).
+16. [WikiHow-Dataset](https://github.com/mahnazkoupaee/WikiHow-Dataset)  a new large-scale dataset using the online [WikiHow] (http://www.wikihow.com) knowledge base.
+Each article consists of multiple paragraphs and each paragraph starts with a sentence summarizing it.
+By merging the paragraphs to form the article and the paragraph outlines to form the summary, the resulting version of the dataset contains more than 200,000 long-sequence pairs.

 ### Text Summarization Software